jadu101/jadu101.github.io/content/Mobile/Automation/ultimate_flow.md

 # Methodology

-Prepare APK
+## 1. Prepare APK
--  Always verify the APK signature with apksigner to make sure you're testing the legitimate production version and not a modified one.
+> Tip: Always verify the APK signature with apksigner to make sure you're testing the legitimate production version and not a modified one.

 Check for downloaded apk file on APK Puller emulator: